 Multi-centre holidays in Italy

 Italy is easy to explore which makes it perfect for a multi-centre holiday.
 When you’ve finished exploring the mountains of Tuscany or the Dolomites, why not head to Florence and soak up the incredible work of Renaissance artists and visit the famous Ponte Vecchio before dinner.
-Or, once you’ve conquered the Amalfi Coast, relax with a wine tasting in Bardolino or a visit to the 13th century spa town of Sirmione.
+Or, relax with a wine tasting in Bardolino or a visit to the 13th century spa town of Sirmione.